 One of the most dog friendly cities in the US is Los Angeles, which also happens to be the country’s second-largest city.
 As you may imagine, there is a lot to do and see.

-The city’s atmosphere is very laid-back, with lots of great Los Angeles dog friendly restaurants, viewpoints, and hiking trails.
-Besides that, L.A.’s Hollywood is the world’s center of entertainment.
-Take your pup to the Hollywood Walk of Fame or hike up to the Hollywood sign on top of Mount Lee.
+Besides that, Hollywood is the world’s center of entertainment.
+Take your pup along to some of the most iconic things to do in Los Angeles, including the Hollywood Walk of Fame or hiking up to the Hollywood sign on top of Mount Lee.

-There are also many Los Angeles dog parks where you can let your dog run around off-leash.
-One of the best is Hermon Dog Park.
 If you want to visit a dog friendly beach with your pup, Rosie’s Dog Beach in Long Beach is great.
-This small stretch of beach allows completely off-leash hours for dogs.
+This small stretch of beach has completely off-leash hours for dogs.

 Best Dog Friendly Hotels in Los Angeles